blaix/prettynice/README.md

 ## Local dev

-If you're using nix, there's a [`shell.nix`](/shell.nix).
+If you're using nix, there's a [`shell.nix`](/shell.nix) to start a nix shell with everything you need.

-If not, take a look at that file for things you'll need to install (you can ignore `bashInteractive`), and you'll need to manually [install gren](https://gren-lang.org/install).
+Otherwise, you'll need to manually [install gren](https://gren-lang.org/install), and then look at the `buildInputs` list in `shell.nix` for other things you'll need (you can ignore `bashInteractive`),

 ### Running examples